cobendaniel/SAS-procs-in-Python/README.md

 Planned changes:
 1. Have yet to make any progress on the multiple variables problem.

-# A - 4 Tabulateion Function v4.0
+# A - 4 Tabulation Function v4.0

 Major changes:
 1. Added a confirmation option that prints out the final table.
 Once final table parameters are confirmed, inputting "yes" in the final input window will print the table, whereas if "no" is inputted, the function will restart from the beginning.